coinbase/coinbase-wallet-sdk/README.md

 # Coinbase Wallet SDK v4.x.x

-Upgrading from v3?
+### Upgrading from v3?
 Please see our [migration guide](packages/wallet-sdk/docs/migration_guide.md).

-Coinbase Wallet SDK lets developers connect their dapps to Coinbase Wallet.
-There are three Coinbase Wallet options:
+Coinbase Wallet SDK lets developers connect their dapps to Coinbase Wallet in the following ways:

 1. [Coinbase smart wallet](https://keys.coinbase.com/onboarding)
-   - Users can connect to your dapp with their Coinbase smart wallet
+   - EIP-4337 account abstraction using passkeys
+     - No passwords or PIN
+     - No seed phrase management
-   - No EOA wallet required
+     - No EOA wallet app
+     - Onboard in seconds
+   - Spend with Coinbase balance
-   - Desktop and mobile compatibile
+   - Desktop and mobile compatible
 1. Coinbase Wallet mobile for [Android](https://play.google.com/store/apps/details?id=org.toshi&referrer=utm_source%3DWallet_LP) and [iOS](https://apps.apple.com/app/apple-store/id1278383455?pt=118788940&ct=Wallet_LP&mt=8)
    - Desktop: Users can connect to your dapp by scanning a QR code
    - Mobile: Users can connect to your mobile dapp through a deeplink to the dapp browser